andresfgc/P3-Minefield/README.md

   * Python
     * All program was written in python.
-  * Smartdraw
-    * It was used to create the the flowchart.
   * Google Sheets
     * It is used to store the raking.
   * Google Cloud